Best of Yesteryear: Top 10 Films of 2018

 9. Sicario: Day of the Soldado

 There aren’t a lot of folks claiming that this sequel was superior to the 2015 Denis Villeneuve original, but I’d be in that small minority because of what Day of the Soldado gets so right that Sicario struggled to achieve – have as much of a Mexican perspective as an American one.
 Day of the Soldado switches between its two storylines: Gillick represents the Mexican side, as he attempts to bring the young daughter of a slain kingpin across the border, while CIA officer Graver tries to hunt him down.
-This dual perspectives were mishandled in the predecessor, with so much time given to these two characters (both previously on the same USA team), but with minor character Silvio is delegated the Central American perspective, whose character arc was unsatisfyingly minimal.
+This dual perspective was mishandled in the predecessor, with so much time given to these two characters (both previously on the same USA team), but with minor character, Silvio has delegated the Central American perspective, whose character arc was unsatisfyingly minimal.
 As good as the original was, containing tenser action set-pieces and better cinematography than this new one, Day of the Soldado is grittier, ballsier, and has a more expansive scope that covers this story of the border, particularly as it’s gotten more complicated in the years since the original.

 The immense intensity and paranoia that makes up this thriller may entirely be coming from Claire Foy, who likely hasn’t given a better performance in a film.
 Her hard-working and tightly wound Sawyer may seem like the most grounded person, until she’s mistakenly committed into a psychiatric ward, where the doctors try to keep her there indefinitely (for insurance profits).
 Making matters a whole lot worse is that her stalker, who’s been responsible for her recent stresses, appears to be an orderly at this institution.
 The question throughout the film: is this really her stalker or is she hallucinating him?
 Almost this entire film and its realism, its ambiguity, and its level-headedness rests on Foy, who plays a thoroughly intelligent character who’s always trying her greatest to emerge from her harrowing situations, but is also a person with emotional flaws that leads to her impulses superseding her logical actions.
 Seeing such a well-rounded character, with both motivated ambitions and reluctant compromises, make this film all the more satisfying and relatable to watch – certain other films could take a cue from Unsane on how to write lead women characters.